The Near Misses

 The difficulty arises at the exact point where Objectivism stops offering a personal ethics and claims to have discovered objective morality itself.
 The system grounds its principles in effectiveness — their capacity to support survival, productivity, psychological health, long-term flourishing — and then treats that effectiveness as sufficient for legitimacy.
 But these are different questions.
 Instrumental success answers what tends to work, given a goal.
 Ethical authority concerns which reasons may claim standing over an agent at all.
 Objectivism treats the two as interchangeable, and the conflation is the engine of everything that goes wrong downstream.

 The clearest symptom is the handling of terminal value.
 Human life, flourishing, and rational self-interest function in Objectivism as self-justifying ends — discoveries about reality rather than commitments made by agents situated within it.
-But no terminal value works that way.
-A terminal value acquires normative force only through endorsement.
-Once an agent adopts it, reality takes over: the world imposes objective, non-negotiable constraints on what can achieve the end, and the agent’s conduct can be objectively evaluated against it.
-Prior to adoption, it binds no one.
-This is agent-binding again, seen from the other side — the same device that rescues moral claims from vacuity also marks the boundary that Objectivism keeps trying to cross.
+But no terminal value works that way in this framework.
+Once an agent adopts an end, the world imposes constraints on what can achieve it, and conduct can be assessed against the stated end, factual model, and decision rules.
+Prior to adoption, the end has not acquired authority over that agent.
+This is agent-binding again: endorsement must be attributed with evidence, while application asks what follows if the premise is fixed.
 Rand’s system oscillates between presenting its ethics as a rational choice and presenting it as moral law, and the two postures cannot be held simultaneously without tension.
 Chosen, it is a recommendation.
-Imposed, it is exactly the kind of unearned authority Rand spent her career attacking.
+Imposed, it requires a further account of authority.

 Two further fragilities follow from grounding ethics in effectiveness.
 The first is the egoism argument.
 Objectivism holds that predation, deception, and exploitation undermine the agent who employs them — trust erodes, relationships destabilize, self-esteem decays.
 Often true, for psychologically typical agents in open social environments.
 But it is a convergence claim, not a constraint.
 There are contexts where asymmetric power, enclosure, or short horizons insulate predatory behaviour from its costs, and there are agents whose psychological architecture cancels the internal penalties the argument relies on.
 A foundational ethics must remain intact under adversarial modeling; an ethics that holds only where predation happens not to pay is a fair-weather ethics.